Editor’s Note: This story contains explicit language.

 The girl told police that Vázquez gave up, the complaint said.
 Vázquez told police that he told the girl he needed to leave because the Pirates had a game that night.
 As recently as July 2019, he contacted the girl with a lewd message, according to the complaint.

-Vázquez, a two-time All-Star who’s among the National League leaders in saves this season, began messaging the teen on social media in 2017 and they exchanged phone numbers, according to the complaint.
+Vázquez, a two-time All-Star who was among the National League leaders in saves this past season, began messaging the teen on social media in 2017 and they exchanged phone numbers, according to the complaint.

 The complaint also said Vázquez and the girl exchanged explicit photos of themselves.